 In 1980, Reagan ran yet again and won the nomination, choosing George H.W.
 Bush as his running mate.
 Running on a platform of small government, a stronger military and tax cuts, Reagan appealed to an American public frustrated with inflation and foreign policy problems, like the Iran hostage crisis.
 He won, and at age 69, became the oldest man to be elected to the office.
 A talented and practiced public speaker, Reagan’s personal charm, warm manner and optimistic message endeared him to many Americans.
 He was re-elected in 1984.

 Just 69 days after taking office, Ronald Reagan was shot by John Hinckley after giving a speech at a hotel about one mile from the White House.
 After surgery to remove the bullet, which had lodged near his heart, he recovered quickly, which added to his image as a strong leader.
 Throughout his two terms in office, Reagan pursued his trademark economic program, Reaganomics—a supply-side economics theory that involved drastic cuts to both taxes and spending.
 At the time, and increasingly in the intervening years since his presidency, Reagan drew criticism for ruthlessly slashing social programs while building up a huge deficit with massive military expenditures.
 He is also criticized for his partiality to business interests, removing many regulations on big business that he felt were impeding growth, as well as authorizing the firing of striking air-traffic controllers in 1981.

 It was his campaign to end the Cold War, though, that defined the Reagan presidency for many Americans.
 His plan was to use an unprecedented military buildup to negotiate arms-reduction treaties from a position of strength.
-During a visit to Germany, he famously urged then-Soviet Premier Mikhail Gorbachev to tear down that wall.
-By 1991, the Berlin Wall was torn down and the Soviet Union Reagan had once referred to as an evil empire was no more.
+During a visit to Germany, he famously urged then-Soviet Premier Mikhail Gorbachev to tear down the Berlin Wall.
+By 1991, the wall was torn down and the Soviet Union Reagan had once referred to as an evil empire was no more.
 While many credit Reagan for this historic turn of events, and it is certain he played a significant role, others point to internal problems in the Soviet Union for its ultimate demise.